 Toowoomba including all suburbs, the Darling Downs, part of the Maranoa (excluding Roma), and the townships of Warwick, Stanthorpe, Dalby, Chinchilla, Goondiwindi, Oakey, and Pittsworth.

-Telephone information, referral, advocacy and support services to women, children, and young people.
+Telephone information, referral, advocacy and support services to women, children/young people and individuals.

-Group work for women, children, and young people.
+Group work for women, children/young people and individuals.

 Youth Sexual Violence Service (working with individuals aged 12 – 18 years, Toowoomba only).